corsairmarks/more_standard_districts/mod/README.md

 To implement the new research support building (Planetary Archives) job bonuses, this mod overwrites the economic category for researchers (`planet_researchers`) in order to generate the `_add` modifiers for research production (previously only `_mult` was available).

-Also overwrites Tech-World build automation to use the new Research Districts and include the new research support building.
-Unification Center and Fortress World build automation is similarly overwritten.
-Thus this mod is incompatible with other mods that also update these three build plans.
-Commonly this is AI mods - whichever mod loads _last_ will use its version of these files.
+Also overwrites research world build automation to use the new Research Districts and include the new research support building.
+Trade planet, unity planet, and fortress planet build automation is similarly overwritten.
+Thus this mod is incompatible with other mods that also update these four build plans.
+Whichever mod loads _last_ will use its version of these files.

 This mod adds a Commercial District which also has been built with compatibility for my mod [Enhanced Trade Districts and Designations](https://steamcommunity.com/workshop/filedetails/?id=2641081470).
 Enjoy building commercial enterprises on practically any world.

-Built for Stellaris version 3.4 "Cepheus."
+Built for Stellaris version 3.6 "Orion."
 Not compatible with achievements.
 Compatible with Planetary Diversity and follows its exclusions for some colony types.
 Compatible with Gigastructural Engineering and follows its exclusions for some colony types.

 ### Not Included in "Subtle Polish"